'There'll be no racism at 2018 World Cup matches'

 (CNN)In under a year Russia will host the 2018 World Cup, arguably the world's biggest sporting event, and all eyes will be on a country which has grappled with hooliganism and racism in recent years.

-But Alexey Smertin, Russia's anti-racism and discrimination inspector, has told CNN he can guarantee there will be no racist incidents at World Cup matches.
+But Alexey Smertin, Russia's anti-racism and discrimination inspector, has told CNN he is confident there will be no racist incidents at World Cup matches next year.

-Asked how damaging it would be were there to be any incidents during matches, the former Chelsea midfielder said: "It won't be.
-I can guarantee.
-The people who know me, they know how honest I was on the pitch.
+Asked how damaging it would be were there to be any incidents during games, the former Chelsea midfielder said: "It won't be.
+[There] won't be an incident."

+Smertin, who made 55 international appearances for Russia, went on to guarantee the safety of fans during the World Cup and this month's Confederations Cup, saying: "The people who know me, they know how honest I was on the pitch.
 Why should I lie?"

 A complicated picture